ErlendEllingsen/ruter-cli/README.md

 A command line tool for public transportation in Oslo, Norway.

-This little toy is available as a result of [Ruter's labs](https://ruter.no/labs/) public "Reis"-API.
+This little toy is available as a result of [Entur](https://developer.entur.org/)

 ## Installation
 `npm install ruter-cli -g`